Shawn Colvin: Career

 Colvin's eighth studio album, All Fall Down, was released in 2012 and was produced by Buddy Miller at his home studio in Nashville, Tennessee.
 The album featured guest appearances by Emmylou Harris, Alison Krauss and Jakob Dylan.
 Colvin published her memoir Diamond in the Rough in 2012.
 In 2016, she recorded an album with Steve Earle called Colvin and Earle.
 A Few Small Repairs was reissued in 2017, including its first pressing on vinyl, for its 20th anniversary.

 Colvin has made vocal contributions to songs by James Taylor, Béla Fleck, Edwin McCain, Shawn Mullins, Elliott Murphy and Bruce Hornsby, and collaborated with Sting on the song "One Day She'll Love Me".
 She recorded as a duet the title track to Curtis Stigers' 1995 album "Time Was".
 Colvin voiced Rachel Jordan, Ned Flanders' love interest after Maude is killed, in the Simpsons episodes "Alone Again, Natura-Diddily" and "I'm Goin' to Praiseland", and lent her vocals to Mary Chapin Carpenter's 1992 recordings "The Hard Way" and "Come On Come On".

 Acting

-Colvin has appeared in several films and television shows, including the films Grace of My Heart, Heartbreakers and Crazy as well as television shows The Larry Sanders Show, Suddenly Susan, The Simpsons, Fame L.A., and Baywatch.
+Colvin has appeared in several films and television shows, including the films Grace of My Heart, Heartbreakers and Crazy as well as television shows The Larry Sanders Show, Suddenly Susan, The Simpsons, Fame L.A., The L Word and Baywatch.